Is Synthetic Nicotine Even Better Than the Real Thing?

 In the USA vaping is facing a struggle against regulations that could make it all but impossible to vape.
 The rules are based around the ecigarettes and eliquid being defined legally as tobacco products.

 But what if tobacco never gets anywhere near the final product?
 Does nicotine that has been created by chemists in a laboratory count as a tobacco-product given that a tobacco leaf (the usual way of obtaining nicotine) is nowhere in sight?

 Nicotine from tobacco leaves is extracted in a variety of complex (for non-chemists) ways.
 And part of the problem is the extraction process leaves behind, albeit in very small quantities, some of the tobacco impurities.

 But by creating nicotine in a lab what you get is a purer type of nicotine, one that is virtually odourless and colourless.

-There’s low levels of nicotine in many things including tomatoes, aubergines and potatoes but it’s the leaves of the nicotine plant, Nicotiana tabacum, which are especially good at giving up lots of nicotine.
+There are low levels of nicotine in many things including tomatoes, aubergines and potatoes but it’s the leaves of the nicotine plant, Nicotiana tabacum, which are especially good at giving up lots of nicotine.
 The plant itself created nicotine as a defence against insects and as much as 14% of the dry weight of the leaf is nicotine.

-But nicotine taken from say, an eggplant, would also be deemed tobacco free nicotine.
+But nicotine taken from say, an eggplant, would also be deemed tobacco-free nicotine.

 The Nicotine In Eliquid and Cigarettes